FahimMuntasr/Obsidian/North South/CSE173/Discrete Mathematics.md

 ## Predicate Quantifiers

 #### Predicates
-Predicates: Statements that, due to lack of information are neither true or false.
+Predicates: Statements that, due to lack of information, are neither true or false.
 `x>3 is a predicate as without knowing the value of x we cannot definitively say if it is true or false.` Predicates are denoted as a propositional function;
 $$P(x)=x>3$$